 Eva Karp, DHA, MBA, RN-C, FACHE

-Eva makes an impact by engaging with client organizations to understand and address their needs and optimize clinical workflows in order to achieve increased patient safety.
-She also provides bi-directional partnership to help organizations navigate changes and trends in the health care landscape while integrating Cerner’s strategies and vision to achieve organization satisfaction.
+Eva co-chaired Cerner’s Clinical Executive Governance Board, ensuring the voice of the clinician is part of all product development and support initiatives.
+She engaged client organizations to understand their needs and optimize clinical workflows in order to achieve increased patient safety, and helped organizations navigate changes in the healthcare landscape while integrating Cerner’s strategies to achieve organization satisfaction.

-During her time at Cerner, Eva received two patents related to clinical workflow and innovations and contributed to the development of CareAware Infusion Management™.
-She continues to drive intelligence within clinical workflows and support clinical reasoning utilizing data and analytics from Cerner’s Lights On Network® to optimize clinical workflows across health care organizations.
+At Cerner, Eva also developed three patents related to clinical workflow and innovations and contributed to the development of CareAware Infusion Management™.
+She continued to drive intelligence within clinical workflows and support clinical reasoning utilizing data and analytics from Cerner’s Lights On Network® to optimize clinical workflows across health care organizations.

 Eva joined Cerner in 2001 and held roles within Cerner including Vice President of Strategic Clinical Solutions within the Intellectual Property (IP) organization, where she was responsible for defining the strategic direction and objectives for patient safety, clinical workflow, financial viability, regulatory standards and optimal outcomes across the continuum of care.
 Prior to joining Cerner, she had more than 30 years of experience in healthcare informatics and 12 years of neurological and surgical ICU care experience.

 Eva has a doctorate in health care administration from the Medical University of South Carolina, a master’s degree in business administration from University of Phoenix, a bachelor’s degree in business management from Dowling College, and an associate degree in nursing from Miami Dade Community College.